Jeni Snell

 COAST

 Coast paintings feature the domestic and redundant-military architectural landscape of Guernsey’s west coast where I played and explored as a child.
-Views up the beach from the waters edge at low tide evoke memories of stolen glances away from the innocence of rock pool adventures.
-Beyond the foreground of sand and seaweed debris; the outcome of a recently violent storm… (an allusion to it’s dark historical past or a hermetically-sealed present?), massive blocks of granite- to keep out the sea, and steel-reinforced concrete anti-tank walls- to keep out a no-longer-existent enemy, partially conceal domestic and military buildings.
-Our view-point is that of the enemy from the approach of the sea, a first encounter maybe from out of the ‘no-where-ness’ of the oceans abyss, to ‘some-where’, a periphery, a no-mans land of appearing and disappearing land that is the beach.
+Views up the beach from the water’s edge at low tide evoke memories of stolen glances away from the innocence of rock pool adventures.
+Beyond the foreground of sand and seaweed debris; the outcome of a recently violent storm… (an allusion to its dark historical past or a hermetically-sealed present?), massive blocks of granite- to keep out the sea, and steel-reinforced concrete anti-tank walls- to keep out a no-longer-existent enemy, partially conceal domestic and military buildings.
+Our view-point is that of the enemy from the approach of the sea, a first encounter maybe from out of the ‘no-where-ness’ of the oceans abyss, to ‘some-where’, a periphery, a no-man’s land of appearing and disappearing land that is the beach.
 Generally devoid of human activity, the buildings themselves become anthropomorphic.
 From the idea of ‘homelike’ (belonging to the home) is the development of something withdrawn from the eyes of strangers, something concealed, secret… ‘heimlich’ now easily becomes ‘unheimlich’- unhomely as the notion of something hidden and dangerous.
 Within this eerie stillness, an atmosphere of subtle melancholy, these beholders of secrets, meet our gaze to dare or implore us to venture further (a warning or a cry for help?)
 Yet the barrier of the wall as well as the paintings lack of illusionistic depth prevents us from entering into them- an emotional as well as a physical boundary.
 This mutilated space with its dramatic positioning is still, however, unable to command the dominant presence of the buildings beyond.
 These paintings imply a passing of time, of a knowing based on observation, study and experience… a sense of familiarity that threatens to reveal something unbearably disturbing.
 These paintings convey a sense of moral as well as ecological decay.

-Anka Dabrowska and Jeni Snell
+BLOCKHOUSE Anka Dabrowska and Jeni Snell

 My name is Ellie Phillips, I would like to let you know about a forthcoming joint installation ‘blockhouse’ by Anka Dabrowska and Jeni Snell at Jealous Gallery, London.
 Anka Dabrowska’s work has been previously written about by Rebecca Geldard for Guardian Guide, and has been reviewed in Time Out.
 Anka has exhibited with Seven Seven Gallery, and at the 4x4 show at Sartorial Contemporary Art.
 Jeni Snell has recently completed an installation at the Delfina Foundation and has previously exhibited in Kay Saatchi and Catriona Warren’s Anticipation exhibition at Ultra Lounge, Selfridges and at Whitechapel gallery in group show Iceberg Enters Obelisk.
 The installation will be Anka and Jeni’s first collaborative project since their joint drawing show in the Baltic Centre in 2005.